-Sims 3 is the third installment of the line-up; the game includes a lot of new stuff as compared to its previous installment.
+Sims 3 is the third instalment of the line-up; the game includes a lot of new stuff as compared to its previous instalment.
 Improvement in graphics, interaction, and overall gaming experience has been improved.
 However, there have been lots of crashing issues with the game.
 That is why we have put together this Sims 3 Crashing Issue fix guide to remove this problem.

 Similar Type of Sims 3 Crashing Issue

 - Sims 3 crashing on the loading screen

 - Sims 3 crashed when loading family

 - Sims 3 crashed when loading the saved game

 - Sims 3 crashes after a few minutes

 How to Fix Sims 3 Crashing Issue Problem